pishoyg/coptic/README.md

    But what we can do is have users share their contributions via Drive, and then we will implement a pipeline to integrate the contributions made through Drive into Git.

+   **Add a file with some private variables that your scripts can use to publish the data to Drive.
+Include your Drive credentials and local paths and the like.**

 #### Flashcards